-This is a guest post written by Katie Daughtry, Digital Library Technician in the Preservation Services Division.
+This is a guest post by Amanda Felicijan, Digital Library Technician, Preservation Services Division.

 Many people think of libraries as sanctuaries of knowledge, scented with an incense of paper and ink, the hush broken by the occasional benediction of a good “shush!”
 Others know libraries as places of controlled chaos, full of questions in need of answers (the sooner the better), papers in need of writing (by yesterday, please), and an endless cycle of books and disks moving around with librarians as sprightly masters of the storm.
 What is also true is that neither of these images capture more than a whiff of the deeper essences of library-ness.